 Alternatively, there are dummy dongles that can be installed that fake an HDMI output signal so your graphics card thinks its connected.

 VirtualGL is available on most modern Linux distributions from their standard repositories.

-Precompiled versions of the latest version are available for most distros at the VirtualGL website
+Precompiled versions of the latest version are available at the VirtualGL website

 Setting up the FastX server

 - Go to the system menu > Profiles > Default Profile > Enable X11 TCP Connections

 vglrun -c proxy -- opengl_application app_options app_arguments

 For more information and options see the VirtualGL Documentation